masterdev0218/meen-stack-articles/README.md

 ## :computer: Code Examples

 * extract from `controllers.js` to get length of articles array and convert this to a variable `totalArticles` to be used in `index.ejs` to show total number of articles.
-Variable `articlesString` also created in `controllers.js` and used in the html markup to show the word `article` or `articles`.
+Variable `articlesString` also created in `controllers.js` and used in the HTML markup to show the word `article` or `articles`.

 ```javascript
 // Display articles list in date order